-The feature volumes that are recorded below are all minimum values describing the amount of feature fill that was saved for flotation.
-All depths are recorded as centimeters (cm) below datum (b.d.), which was arbitrarily selected to be the surface of one of the corners of the excavation unit in which the feature is located.
-The flotation samples that were collected from these features have not yet been catalogued.
+Four features were recorded in the four square meters excavated at 20SA722 in 2011.
+They include two hearth features (Features 21 and 23) and two trash pits (Features 22 and 24).
+The feature volumes that are recorded below are minimum values describing the amount of feature fill that was saved for flotation.
+All depths are recorded as centimeters (cm) below datum (b.d.), which was arbitrarily selected to be the surface of the southwest corner of excavation unit 551N 488E.
+This is the same surface datum that was used for all depth measurements in Excavation Block H. The flotation samples that were collected from this feature have not yet been catalogued.
 Therefore, the lists of feature contents provided in the descriptions below should be considered preliminary assessments.
-The locations of the features within the Excavation Blocks are shown in Appendix C.
+The locations of the features within Excavation Block H are shown in Appendix C.